Samfox2/homebridge-domotiga/README.md

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install git+https://github.com/Samfox2/homebridge-domotiga.git
+2. Install this plugin using: npm install -g git+https://github.com/Samfox2/homebridge-domotiga.git
 3. Update your configuration file.
 See sample-config.json in this repository for a sample.

 # Configuration